What is urinating in public in Scottsdale, Arizona?

 Legally, urinating in public, public indecency and exposure have many elements in common and a urinating could theoretically be elevated to a more serious offense.

 However, in reality, we have never seen any urinating in public charges with our clients originating out of Scottsdale ever elevated to a felony or sexual offense level or require registration.

 Scottsdale treats these as Class 1 Misdemeanors charges that do not require any registering as a sex offender obligations.

 Is it possible to avoid having a criminal record for urinating in public?

 Of course!
 That is what we fight for in every case.

 However, it is important to understand that Scottsdale does not make it easy.

-As a result of the policies of the prosecutor’s office, this offense is highly enforced and the prosecutors in Scottsdale almost never negotiate the charge down.
+As a result of the policies of the prosecutor’s office, this offense is highly enforced and the prosecutors in Scottsdale are reluctant to negotiate the charge down without a fight.

-We have represented many people on urinating in public charges, and any time we have successfully had a negotiated resolution was a result of a long fight.
+We have represented hundreds of people on urinating in public charges, and we have a proven record of resolving these charges.